Lifeng-Liang/DbEntry/doc/en/DataAccess/SpecialName.md

 The name of them must be CreatedOn or UpdatedOn and the type must be DateTime.
 And UpdatedOn must be nullable.

-The name(s) in our code can¡¯t change.
+The name(s) in our code can't change.
 But the mapped name could define as another name:

 ````c#
 public class DeletedUser : DbObjectModel<DeletedUser>